Plaquette Renormalization Scheme for Tensor Network States

 We now discuss calculations for the hamiltonian (\ref{ham}).
-For $L \to \infty$, the ground state of this system undergoes a quantum phase transition in the 3D Ising universality class, at a critical field $h_c/J\approx 3.04$ determined using quantum Monte Carlo simulations.\cite{rieger} Here we study the model using the smallest possible tensors and truncation, $m=m_{\rm cut}=2$, using the double-tensor approach for lattices of size $L=4,8,16$, and $32$.
-For the $T$ tensors, we enforce symmetry with respect to rotations of the indices, for a total of $6$ free parameters each for $T(1)$ and $T(-1)$.
+For $L \to \infty$, the ground state of this system undergoes a quantum phase transition in the 3D Ising universality class, at a critical field $h_c/J\approx 3.04$ determined using quantum Monte Carlo simulations \cite{rieger}.
+Here we study the model using the smallest possible tensors and truncation, $m=m_{\rm cut}=2$, using the double-tensor approach for lattices of size $L=4,8,16,32$, and $64$.
+For the $T^0(\sigma)$ tensors, we enforce symmetry with respect to rotations of the indices, for a total of $6$ free parameters each for $T^0(1)$ and $T^0(-1)$.
 The $S$ tensors are symmetric in the two indices used in the internal contractions of the plaquettes, and so there are $6$ free parameters also for each $S^n$.

 Starting with random tensor elements, we calculate the energy and its derivatives with respect to all the parameters.
-We then update the parameters based on the derivatives, using a stochastic optimization scheme of the kind discussed in Ref.~\onlinecite{lou}.
-The plaquette renormalizations and the derivative calculations are highly parallelizable, which we take advantage of by using a massively parallel computer.\cite{bluegene} In general the method performs very well, although occasionally the energy converges to a local minimum, especially close to the critical point.
-There can also be problems with the wave-function norm becoming very small, which can be remedied by periodically multiplying the tensors by suitable factors.
+We then update the parameters based on the derivatives, normally using a stochastic optimization scheme of the kind discussed in Ref.~\onlinecite{lou}.
+The plaquette renormalizations and the derivative calculations are highly parallelizable, which we take advantage of by using a massively parallel computer \cite{bluegene}.
+In general the method performs very well, although occasionally the energy converges to a local minimum, especially close to the critical point.